hannesrosenbusch/my-site/assets/posts/Are some books better than others.md

 ---
-"Are some books better than others?"
+Are some books better than others?
 ---

 Debating whether a book is "good" or "bad" is a fun pastime, enjoyed by readers and academics alike.